eejlny/SGRACEx1/README.md

 ANALYZING RESULTS:

 The general SGRACE design principle is that the same hardware can execute any model independently of the layer types or the number of layers.
-For example, the 8-bit configuration can execute any quantization target from 1 to 8 bit but more optimized hardware can be obtained if the implementation is done for lower quantization target.
+For example, the 8-bit configuration can execute any quantization target from 1 to 8 bit but more optimized hardware can be obtained if the implementation is done with a lower quantization target.

 To obtain performance profiling data use profiling = 1 in config.py.
 The model execution is shown as: